 - Having a close relative who has had a DVT or PE.

-- Being on the combined oral contraceptive pill (COCP) or hormone replacement therapy (HRT).
+- Being on contraceptive hormone pills, patches or rings and hormone replacement therapy (HRT).

 - Being very tall or very short.